 Answer: Yes, you need four recordings (or computer generated sounds): Idling, low rpm acceleration, high rpm acceleration and deceleration.
 Specifications are described in the User Manual.
 A Windows program for generation of the proprietary .srf file is included with the sound module.
 30 parameters controlling the sound generation can be set in the program.

 - You say there is a simulated shifting function – I am using a transmission, so should not have to use it, right?

-Answer: That is correct.
+Answer: That is correct if the sound system reads the motor RPM.
+If the system reads the vehicle speed it can be used.
 To activate the simulated shifting an input pin on the sound module has to be grounded with a connected switch.

 - I can use the motor speed encoder?
 What is the input resistance of the SR?
 I am asking because I don’t want to reduce the signal to the Motor Controller, it is quite weak.